-Audit Committee.
+Audit Committee .
 The Audit Committee assists the Board in overseeing and monitoring the integrity of our financial reporting processes, our internal control and disclosure control systems, the integrity and audits of our financial statements, our compliance with legal and regulatory requirements, the qualifications and independence of our independent registered public accounting firm and the performance of our internal audit function and independent registered public accounting firm.
 The main duties of the Committee are to appoint our independent registered public accounting firm, subject to shareowner approval; approve all audit and audit-related fees and services and permitted non-audit fees and services of our independent registered public accounting firm; review with our independent registered public accounting firm and management our annual audited and quarterly financial statements; discuss periodically with management our quarterly earnings releases; review with our independent registered public accounting firm and management the quality and adequacy of our internal controls and discuss with management our risk assessment and risk management policies.
 All members of the Audit Committee meet the independence and financial literacy standards and requirements of the NYSE and the SEC.
 The Board has determined that Messrs.
-Istock, Parfet and Keane qualify as "audit committee financial experts" as defined by the SEC.
+Istock, Parfet, Keane and Kingsley qualify as "audit committee financial experts" as defined by the SEC.

 Board Composition and Governance Committee.
-The principal functions of the Board Composition and Governance Committee are to consider and recommend to the Board qualified candidates for election as directors of the Corporation, to consider matters of corporate governance, and administer the Corporation's related person transactions policy.
+The principal functions of the Board Composition and Governance Committee are to consider and recommend to the Board qualified candidates for election as directors of the Company, to consider matters of corporate governance, and administer the Company's related person transactions policy.
 The Committee annually assesses and reports to the Board on the performance of the Board of Directors as a whole and of the individual directors.
 The Committee also recommends to the Board the members of the committees of the Board and the terms of our Guidelines on Corporate Governance and conducts an annual review of director compensation and recommends to the Board any changes.
 See "Director Compensation" below.
 All members of the Committee are independent directors as defined by the NYSE.

 Compensation Committee.
-The principal functions of the Compensation Committee are to evaluate the performance of our senior executives including the CEO, review the design and competitiveness of our compensation plans, review and approve salaries, incentive compensation, equity awards and other compensation of officers and review the salary plan for the CEO and other executives who are direct reports to the CEO, review and approve corporate goals and objectives, administer our incentive, deferred compensation and long-term incentives plans and review whether the work of any compensation consultant retained by the Committee raises any conflict of interest.
-All members of the Committee are independent directors as defined by the NYSE and are not eligible to participate in any of our plans or programs administered by the Committee, except our 2003 Directors Stock Plan and Directors Deferred Compensation Plan.
+The principal functions of the Compensation Committee are to evaluate the performance of our senior executives including the CEO, make recommendations to the Board with respect to compensation plans, review and approve salaries, incentive compensation, equity awards and other compensation of officers and review the salary plan for the CEO and other executives who directly report to the CEO, review and approve corporate goals and objectives, administer our incentive, deferred compensation and long-term incentives plans, oversee the work of any adviser retained by the Committee and review whether the work of any compensation consultant retained by the Committee raises any conflict of interest.
+All members of the Committee meet the independence requirements for compensation committee members as required by the NYSE and are not eligible to participate in any of our plans or programs administered by the Committee, except our 2003 Directors Stock Plan and Directors Deferred Compensation Plan.